For course descriptions not found in the UC San Diego General Catalog, 2013–14, please contact the department for more information.

 Group study under the direction of a faculty member in the Department of Psychology.
 Prerequisites: upper-division standing.

 Independent study or research under direction of a member of the faculty.
 Prerequisites: GPA 2.5 and ninety units completed.
 (P/NP grades only.)
 Not counted for credit toward the major.
 See section on 199 information.

-An intensive course in statistical methods and the mathematical treatment of data, with special reference to research in psychology.
+The first part of a series of intensive courses in statistical methods and the mathematical treatment of data, with special reference to research in psychology.
 Prerequisites: restricted to graduate students in psychology.

 202. Writing and Presenting Academic Research Papers (4)